COMPETITIVE ADVANTAGE STRATEGY

 3. A STRONG BRAND

 A strong brand consistently delivers on its customer promise.
 Nike has always delivered on their customer promise of “bringing inspiration and innovation” to athletes around the world.
 While other athletic brands have come and gone, Nike has persevered and prospered.
-Over 100 publications and brand rankings have ranked Nike a top 50 brand.
+Over 100 publications and brand rankings have ranked Nike as a top 50 brand.

-While Nike is known for being the global pacesetter in marketing and advertising, branding always starts with great product.
-With Nike, many of the world’s best athletes and teams use their product.
+While Nike is known for being the global pacesetter in marketing and advertising, branding always starts with a great product.
+With Nike, many of the world’s best athletes and teams use their products.
 Though, Nike takes it a step further and collaborates with many of their signed athletes on product design and innovation.